PhoenixKing2501/Distributed-Systems-Term-Project/README.md

 The relevant file `ds_proj.ino` is present in `./ds_proj`.
 The live system is managed by four threads.
 They are as follows:
 #### 1. `inference_task`

-This thread essentially simulates an ESP.
 It performs the model inference from the ESP readings.
 Every `5` second(s), it generates some random inputs, uses the trained model for inference and creates the following json file:
 ```json
 {
     "id": "<id of the ESP>",